 Have you challenged yourself with the highest-level courses?
 How have you demonstrated your passion for learning?

 Honesty.
 Open-mindedness.
 Initiative.
-Empathy for others.
+Empathy.
 Your values are important to Cornell.
 Do your application essays and recommendations reflect your strongest personal attributes?

 Extracurricular activities.
 Community involvement.
 Workplace experience.
 Leadership.
 What special talents or interests have you developed?